-Patients that died outside of the hospital are included in the same category as patients that died in the hospital (DISP = 20), so for these patients DIED is coded as 1.
+When noted, patients that died outside of the hospital are included in the same category as patients that died in the hospital (DISP = 20), so for these patients DIED is coded as 1.

 In the 1998-2000 HCUP data files, missing values of DIED were erroneously set to invalid (.A).